 Having a room like the planetarium to teach in creates a wonderful learning environment.
 The students come in excited and ready to learn.
 The room helps to foster that.

 He doesn't just study the sky.
 He flies in it.
-Dr. Kent Montgomery is a certified pilot and trained physicist who brings his love of the universe to A&M-Commerce.
-He's known for his archeoastronomy course, where students learn how ancient civilizations followed the moon and the stars.
+Dr. Kent Montgomery is a certified pilot and trained physicist who brings his love of the universe to East Texas A&M. He's known for his archeoastronomy course, where students learn how ancient civilizations followed the moon and the stars.
 At the end of the course, he journeys with them to Chaco Canyon, where artificial light is void and the night shines with brilliance.
 But Montgomery doesn't stop there.
-He's also taken A&M-Commerce students to Europe.
+He's also taken East Texas A&M students to Europe.
 We'll just have to wait and see where his next adventure will be.

 A Conversation with Dr. Montgomery